2crazyflowers/Sequelized-Burger/README.md

-Burger 2: The Sequel

-Overview

-This homework assignment is optional.

-In this assignment, you're going to Sequelize the Burger app you made last week.
-We've split this exercise into three different tiers, all with different tasks and expectations.
-Finish whichever tier will provide you with the most reasonable challenge.

-Before you Begin

-Create a new folder called sequelizedBurger

-Copy the contents of your completed assignment from last week.

-Remove the older git connection with rm -R .git.
-Then connect this folder with a new github repo.

-Run sequelize init to create the necessary files.
-Note: If for any reason you don't have a finished assignment for last week, no problem.
-Message the instructor, who will provide you will a skeleton file to work of for this week.

-Instructions

-Put in your best efforts to complete one of the three available challenge tiers.
-Remember to deploy your assignment to Heroku once complete.

-Tier 1: Sequelized!
-(Basic to Moderate)

-Remove all references to your vanilla MySQL queries and replace them with Sequelize queries.

-That means:

-Replacing your MySQL Burger model with a Sequelized equivalent.
-Don't forget to edit the model and initial migration file to make the burger's devoured field carry a default value of false -- otherwise you might encounter bugs.

-There's no option to include that default in the command line, so you'll need to open up your editor to make this change.

-Don't forget to sync the models!
-Edit your new config.json file to include your database configurations.
-Place your JawsDB details in the production property of your json file; the details of your local database go in the developer property.
-Remove your old ORM file, as well as any references to it in burgers_controller.js.
-Replace those references with Sequelize's ORM methods.

-When you finish, your site should function just like your last one:

-Tier 2: Customer Associations (Challenge)

-Add in a Customer association to the project.
-This will involve creating at least one new Customer model and connecting it with your Burger model.
-What kind of association you would like to use is up to you.
-Does a Customer have one Burger?
-Many Burgers?

-For example, you could make a site that logs the name of which Customer ate which Burger, where each Customer only gets one Burger.
-If you can't think of another type of association, try this one!

-If you do go select this tier, you must edit the handlebars files and CSS stylesheets to implement some sort of additional feature to the site.
-We don't want you to just connect two models and submit your project.
-Make your site do something relevant to this association.

-Bonus!
-(Challenge)

-Add validations to your models where:

-A burger's name cannot be null
-A burger's devoured status is false by default
-A Customer's name cannot be null

-Order the Burgers you send back to the user in alphabetical order using the Sequelize "order" option.

-Minimum Requirements

-Attempt to complete homework assignment as described in instructions.
-If unable to complete certain portions, please pseudocode these portions to describe what remains to be completed.

-Hosting on Heroku

-Now that we have a backend to our applications, we use Heroku for hosting.
-Please note that while Heroku is free, it will request credit card information if you have more than 5 applications at a time or are adding a database.

-Please see Heroku’s Account Verification Information for more details.

-Create a README.md

-Add a README.md to your repository describing the project.
-Here are some resources for creating your README.md.
-Here are some resources to help you along the way:

-About READMEs
-Mastering Markdown

-Add To Your Portfolio

-After completing the homework please add the piece to your portfolio.
-Make sure to add a link to your updated portfolio in the comments section of your homework so the TAs can easily ensure you completed this step when they are grading the assignment.
-To receive an 'A' on any assignment, you must link to it from your portfolio.

-One More Thing

-If you have any questions about this project or the material we have covered, please post them in the community channels in slack so that your fellow developers can help you!
-If you're still having trouble, you can come to office hours for assistance from your instructor and TAs.

-Good Luck!

-# Node Express Handlebars
+# Eat-Da-Burger Sequelized

 This app is all about eating burgers, yes, that's right!
-You'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+You'll create a burger logger with MySQL, Node, Express, Handlebars and Sequelize as the ORM (yum!).
+This follows MVC design pattern and uses Node and MySQL to query and route data into the app, and Handlebars to generate the HTML.

 * Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
 ```

-* Whenever a user submits a burger's name, your app will display the burger on the
- left side of the page -- waiting to be devoured.
+* Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 * Each burger in the waiting area also has a `Devour it!` button.
-When the user
- clicks it, the burger will move to the right side of the page.
+When the user clicks it, the burger will move to the right side of the page.

-* Your app will store every burger in a database, whether devoured or not.
+* The app will store every burger in a database, whether devoured or not.

 * [Check out this video of the app for a run-through of how it works](burger_demo.mp4).